 Anyone Else?

-In studying Egypt’s history together with the biblical text, one can’t help but notice a wealth of synchronisms.
-Recall Thutmose ii’s gendercide, Hatshepsut’s lack of a son and “spirit inclined” toward foreigners, Thutmose iii’s matchless power.
+In studying Egypt’s history together with the biblical text, one can’t help but notice the wealth of synchronisms.
+Recall Thutmose ii’s androcide, Hatshepsut’s lack of a son and “spirit inclined” toward foreigners, Thutmose iii’s matchless power and long reign.
 Then there’s Amenhotep ii’s cruelty, his destruction of Hatshepsut’s monuments, his wariness of foreign magicians, his tubercle-riddled body and the missing latter half of his reign.
 Recall Thutmose iv’s surprise accession, the yhwh-worshiping nomads mentioned by Amenhotep iii, and Akhenaten’s final repudiation of the very name Amenhotep and his total rejection of Egypt’s many gods—all while Canaan is being conquered by “Habiru.”
-All of these accounts directly parallel the biblical text—not only in substance but also in chronology!
+All of these accounts directly parallel information contained within the biblical text—not only in substance but also in chronology!

 On the surface, there appear to be plenty of options for identifying the Exodus pharaoh.
 Digging down into the details, however, it becomes evident that no other Egyptian period, dynasty and pharaoh gets nearly as close to matching the biblical text as the New Kingdom period’s Thutmosid dynasty pharaoh, Amenhotep ii!